We offer workshops and events for international and multilingual students at U of T.

 - Strategies to engage your audience without apologizing.

-- Working in Canada and planning for post-graduation
+- Working in Canada, planning ahead for graduation and imagining what’s next

-This panel is organized in partnership with the Centre for International Experience and Accessibility Services.
+This event is presented in partnership with the Centre for International Experience.

 Feel free to reach out to Yaseen Ali (he/him), Learning Strategist, Community & Intercultural Learning, for a one-on-one learning strategist appointment: yaseen.ali@utoronto.ca.